-This page is for students considering or doing a Robotics and Mechatronics (RAM) track/specialisation.
+This page is for students doing a Robotics and Mechatronics (RAM) track/specialisation.

-The RAM track/specialisation is provided as either of the following:
+The RAM specialisation was provided as either of the following:

 - MSc Electrical Engineering: Robotics and Mechatronics specialisation (EE-RAM)